Deportation Defense

 You must attend all scheduled removal hearings, no matter what.
 If you do not appear, deportation efforts will be accelerated, and an automatic order of removal will be issued.

-Deportation Relief Strategies
+Common Deportation Relief Strategies

 Depending on the unique facts of your case, you may qualify for one or more relief options.
 Some defenses will involve arguing the government’s allegations are unfounded.
 If the grounds for removal are legitimate, you will need to explore other remedies.